 When the adhesive becomes tacky, apply the vinyl patching compound to fill in the crack and feather the edges into the surrounding surface.
 Some manufacturer's may recommend building up thin layers of the filler in deep cracks, allowing each to set before applying another.
 Always check the label and follow the instructions provided by the maker.

 To repair cracks wider than 1-1/2 inches use a patching concrete or sand mix to fill them.
 Prepare the crack as above and apply the concrete patch to fill the damage and feather the edges into the surrounding surface.
 Cover a thick patch like this with plastic sheeting for several days to retain moisture while it cures.

 Preparing for Painting

-New masonry will require a short time to cure, or become completely hard.
-Concrete makers recommend 5 to 7 days for curing, depending on weather conditions.
+New masonry will require a short time to cure and become completely hard.
+Concrete makers recommend 5 to 7 days for curing depending on weather conditions.
 It will take 30 days to 6 months, depending on the paint type, before a coating may be applied to new masonry.
-This extra time is required for the moisture content to dissipate enough to allow a paint coat to dry on the surface.
+This extra time is required for the moisture content to dissipate enough to allow a paint coat to dry completely and bond with the surface.